Dawoodoz/DFPSR/README.md

 * Tested with Ubuntu mate on Raspberry Pi 3B and Pine64.
 (Ubuntu Mate didn't work on Raspberry Pi Zero)
 * Tested with Raspbian Buster on Raspberry Pi Zero W (X11 doesn't work on older versions of Raspbian)
 * Linux Mint need the compiler and X11 headers, so run "sudo apt install g++" and "sudo apt install libx11-dev" before compiling.
-* Runs slowly on Windows 7 without full-screen.
+* Runs on Microsoft Windows without full-screen.
+(Still an early port)

 ## Supported CPU hardware
 * Intel/AMD using SSE2 intrinsics.